Review of 12ft Zeny® Trampoline Combo

 Zeny 12ft Trampoline Specifications

 The enclosure features a heavy-duty steel frame, and the net wraps nicely around the black poles.
 Eight poles do a good job of securing the net, and the feel when bouncing is that the trampoline is not constrained by the net at all.
 The net is okay, it’s made of regular mesh material and does it job perfectly fine.
-The trampoline looks good but we can`t escape from feeling that it is just another copy of cheap chinese trampolines.
+The trampoline looks good but we can’t escape from feeling that it is just another copy of cheap Chinese trampoline.

 Size & Construction